 The Conference President works closely with the Executive Secretary and Treasurer in the management of the Conference, and reports to the Conference Executive Committee and the constituency.
 The President also counsels and cooperates with the Pacific Union Conference, North American Division, and General Conference leadership.

-Other Executive Secretary Office Staff
+Executive Secretary's Office Staff

 Executive Administrative Assistant